 And stunningly, they have decided among themselves that they would get a separate phone in order to circumvent the ability for the Bureau to retain their text messages so they could continue talking.

-And I think it was kind of one of his messages, Sean, was just incredible, where he said, well, if I was going to take classified information out of here, I certainly wouldn't use this.
+And I think it was kind of one of his messages, Sean, was just incredible, where he said, well, if I was going to take classified information out of here, I certainly wouldn't use this phone to do it.

-I mean why would you even think that to begin with and now what we're hearing is of course everybody is in a panic about the release of this memo and this FISA memo that's going to expose all these abuses and now the FBI what I'm hearing is that FBI uh director Christopher Ray and the DOJ,
+And now what we're hearing is, of course, everybody is in a panic about the release of this memo and this FISA memo that's going to expose all these abuses.

-Rod Rosenstein are putting extraordinary pressure on the president as well as uh others to not release the memo, others inside the House Intelligence Committee unless all the names are redacted from the memo.
+And now the FBI, what I'm hearing is that FBI Director Christopher Ray and the DOJ, Rod Rosenstein, are putting extraordinary pressure on the president as well as others to not release the memo, others inside the House Intelligence Committee, unless all the names are redacted from the memo.

-They're saying that and there is a major push.
+They're saying that, and there is a major push.

-But I I think when you really look at the heart and soul of all of this is all true that the dossier was in part used to get a Pfizer warrant against the opposition party candidate they knew it and they covered it up.
+But I think when you really look at the heart and soul of all of this, this is all true, that the dossier was in part used to get a FISA warrant against an opposition party candidate.

 Which is a crime, abuse of power.

-And, you know, it's so interesting now that the FBI and the Department of Justice, and in particular Rod Rosenstein, are so obviously trying to cover up the wrongdoing that appears to be contained in this four-page intel memo, which I'm told by somebody who's seen it, is absolute in its facts and testimony gathered by the committee.
+And, you know, it's so interesting now that the FBI and the Department of Justice, and in particular Rod Rosenstein, are so obviously trying to cover up the wrongdoing that appears to be contained in this four-page Intel memo, which I'm told by somebody who's seen it, is absolute in its facts and testimony gathered by the committee.

-I mean it just won't happen and only making themselves look worse.
+And only making themselves look worse.

 This is incredible.